-This comprehensive trip will have you exploring Morocco from north to south.
-Starting in Casablanca you will journey across the Imperial hang outs of Rabat and Meknes before stopping into the Roman Ruins at Volubilis.
-That’s right!
+This comprehensive trip 14 day Morocco itinerary will have you exploring Morocco from north to south.
+During your two weeks in Morocco you are starting in Casablanca and you will journey across the Imperial hangouts of Rabat and Meknes before stopping into the Roman Ruins at Volubilis.
+That's right!
 The Romans were here before you.
 Enjoy the Blue Pearl of Chefchaouen and the Rif Mountains.
-And that’s just the beginning.
+And that's just the beginning.

-Before long you will be wandering the mystical alleyways of Fes in search of artisans and the world’s oldest university.
+Before long your 14 day trip in Morocco will have you wandering the mystical alleyways of Fes in search of artisans and the world's oldest university.
 Find yourself in the cedar forests and sloping hills of the Middle Atlas mountains on your way south.

 Your journey will reach a crescendo as you lope into the Sahara desert at sunset on camel back for a night in a nomad camp with a campfire and drum music.